Wilson194/Labelord/README.md

 * labelord run [mode[] - run editing of labels based on config
 * labelord run_server - run replication webserver

+### Pypi
+You can find this project at testing Pypi at address [https://test.pypi.org/project/labelord-horacj10/](Pypi)

 ### License